Park Management and Conservation

 The PMC (park management and conservation) curriculum prepares students for careers as professionals in a variety of natural resource management agencies and organizations.
 Most employment opportunities are in the public sector, including such agencies as the National Park Service, the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the USDA Forest Service, state park departments, and city and county park and recreation departments.
 There are also positions with associations, resorts, concessionaires, retailers and various other enterprises.

-The Park Management and Conservation Curriculum at Kansas State University is proud to be accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions, and has been since 1988.
+The Park Management and Conservation Curriculum at Kansas State University is proud to be accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT), and has been since 1988.
 The program will be reviewed for re-accreditation during the spring of 2015.
 Less than 90 curriculums in the nation share this status.
 As of 2013, the program hosted 99 students enrolled and graduates approximately 24 students each year.

 Important Information Regarding Degree Mills and the Value of Accreditation